PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops8.PNG)

-To each pipeline, variables can also be added to make the pipeline more clean:
+To each pipeline, variables can also be added which goes along with best practices and makes the pipeline easy to manage:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops5.png)